 - Green infrastructure is beneficial in terms of health and biodiversity; how can it be planned without adversely affecting city climate and pollution dispersion?

 - How does anthropogenic heat and water vapour release affect neighbourhood temperature and humidity?
 How can these fluxes be represented in very high resolution (for example 0.1km) mesoscale models?

 - How do changes in building form affect predictions of wind and pollution dispersion at neighbourhood and city scales?
-Hence, what level of representation (e.g. urban canopy, street network, 3D morphology) is required for different models?
+Hence, what level of representation (for example, urban canopy, street network, 3D morphology) is required for different models?